-The second advantage of using the bi-probabilities is that they can be meaningfully compared with the formalism of Born probabilities that describe the perceptions of observable $F$ for classical observers. \out{The key point is}To see this, it is crucial to realize that the family of \out{q-probabilities}bi-probabilities can be considered as a stand-alone object, abstracted from the specific context of dynamics of the reduced state of $O$.
-In such an approach, the \out{q-probabilities}bi-probabilities can be thought of as a way to quantify the dynamics of a given observable\out{, like } $F$. \out{; the Eq.~\eqref{eq:Q} is treated then as definition: using this formula}Using the formula~\eqref{eq:Q} one can compute the \out{q-probability}bi-probability $Q_n^F$ associated with the chosen observable given its spectral decomposition $\{\hat P(f)\}_f$, the dynamical law $\hat U(t)$ for the system the observable lives in, and the initial condition $\hat\rho$.
-Appendix~\ref{sec:SFR_examples} showcases a number of examples where $\{Q_n^F\}_{n=1}^\infty$ have been computed from first principles for a collection of concrete quantum systems.
-As a stand-alone object, the \out{q-probability}bi-probability family contains the description of the classical observer's perceptions; indeed, note that the \textit{diagonal} part of $Q_n^F$ (i.e., when both sequences of arguments overlap, $\mathbf{f}_{-n}=\mathbf{f}_n$) equals the Born distribution for the sequential measurement of observable $F$,\out{ $Q_F^{(n)}(\mathbf{f}_n,\mathbf{f}_n,\mathbf{t}_n) = P_n(\mathbf{f}_n,\mathbf{t}_n)$.}
+The second advantage of using the bi-probabilities is their meaningful comparison with the formalism of Born probabilities that describe the perceptions of observable $F$ for classical observers.
+To see this, it is crucial to realize that the family of bi-probabilities can be considered as a standalone object, abstracted from the specific context of dynamics of the reduced state of $O$.
+In such an approach, bi-probabilities quantify the dynamics of a given observable $F$.
+Using formula~\eqref{eq:Q}, one can compute the bi-probability $Q_n^F$ associated with the chosen observable given its spectral decomposition $\{\hat P(f)\}_f$, the dynamical law $\hat U(t)$ for the system the observable lives in, and the initial condition $\hat\rho$.
+Appendix~\ref{sec:SFR_examples} showcases several examples where $\{Q_n^F\}_{n=1}^\infty$ have been computed from first principles for a collection of concrete quantum systems.

+As a standalone object, the family of bi-probabilities contains the description of the classical observer's perceptions.
+Indeed, note that the \textit{diagonal} part of $Q_n^F$ (when both sequences of arguments overlap, $\mathbf{f}_{-n}=\mathbf{f}_n$) equals the Born distribution for the sequential measurement of observable $F$: